What to Know About the ACA Accreditation Process

 From an Accreditation Manager’s Perspective

 Tracey Case, the accreditation manager of Hamilton County Sheriff’s Office in Chattanooga, TN, has 22 years of experience in corrections and 10 years of experience working with accreditation procedures.
-The title “Accreditation Manager” was specifically created for Tracey as the position requires someone to focus solely on accreditation processes, including policies and procedures, standards compliance, routine inspections, facility operations, daily inspections, and audit files.
+The title “Accreditation Manager” was specifically created for Tracey as the position requires someone to focus solely on accreditation processes.
+Her responsibilities include policies and procedures, standards compliance, routine inspections, facility operations, daily inspections, and audit files.
 Essentially, her position is the middleman between officer supervisors and ACA Standards & Accreditation Specialists.

 Before the final decision in a jail or prison facility is made to get accreditation, Tracey believes that it’s important to have the support of the administration staff as the cost and commitment are very high.
-All officers having the same positive mentality can make it a significantly smoother process.
-It’s critical to know that the whole accreditation process is long and tedious - there is a lot of information to learn and implement, and that can be overwhelming.
-However, once you get into the groove, you are bettering your facility.
+All officers should have the same positive mentality to make the process significantly smoother.
+It’s critical to know that the accreditation process is long and tedious as there is a lot of information to learn and implement, which can be overwhelming but worth it.

 Benefits of ACA Accreditation